Mister-Sinister/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move moves all files that start with uppercase to /tmp/u 101-clean_emacs removes emacs files from working directory 102-tree creates directories if the didn't exist before
+100-lets_move moves all files that start with uppercase to /tmp/u 101-clean_emacs removes emacs files from working directory 102-tree creates directories if the didn't exist before 103-commas prints everything in the working directory separated by commas